5 Marvelous Healing Medicinal Plants

 Garlic

 Garlic is believed to be native to Siberia but spread to other parts of the world over 5000 years ago.
-Garlic is most commonly used for conditions related to the heart and blood system.
-Fresh garlic, garlic powder and garlic oil are used in foods and beverages to add flavor.
+Garlic is most commonly used for heart and blood system conditions.
+Fresh garlic, garlic powder, and garlic oil add flavor to foods and beverages.

 Tea Tree